simongt/tower-of-hanoi/README.md

      * or a disk may be dropped into an empty tower (containing no disks).
    * Game is won when disks are stacked conically on either the second or third tower (the first tower is empty).
      * Implement an option to continue to next difficulty level (add one more disk). ***Post-MVP***
+   * Implement buttons:
+     1. plus / minus buttons to increment / decrement number of playable disks, ***Post-MVP***
+     2. an undo button to move the most recently moved disk back to its previous tower, and a... ***Post-MVP***
-   * Implement a restart button to move all the disks back to the first tower and reset number of moves played for the round so far. ***Post-MVP***
+     3. restart button to move all the disks back to the first tower while resetting number of moves played for the round so far. ***Post-MVP***

 4. Implement an AI logic component. ***Post-MVP***
    * Compare algorithms for any number of disks.